 When visiting the doctor, it’s expected that the medical staff use all their know-how to make the proper diagnosis and treatment.
 However, there have been cases where patients have been misdiagnosed.
 For these patients, their symptoms worsened and treatment was greatly prolonged.
 There are many reasons why a patient can be misdiagnosed, whether it’s a loss of accuracy due to too many patients to inaccurate lab tests.
 If you’re worried about being misdiagnosed, check out these three ways you can protect yourself against misdiagnosis the next time you see the doctor.

 “What Else Can It Be?”Don’t be afraid to ask this question to your doctor even if you’re being checked for a cold.
 By running through your list of symptoms and ruling out other potential illnesses, your doctor can better inform you as to why he or she decided on that diagnosis.
 Furthermore, you can also get a better idea of whether you’ve been given a correct answer.

 If you’ve been misdiagnosed, contact a malpractice lawyer today.
-The California medical malpractice attorneys at The Mitchell Law Group have experienced helping medical malpractice victims hold negligent doctors accountable for the suffering they caused, including securing financial help for hospital bills, loss of income, and funeral expenses.
+The California medical malpractice attorneys at The Mitchell Leeds, LLP have experienced helping medical malpractice victims hold negligent doctors accountable for the suffering they caused, including securing financial help for hospital bills, loss of income, and funeral expenses.